What is the Ronald McDonald Playroom?

 Playroom policies and rules

-Families will be required to come in and answer some questions about the type of physical, behavioural and medical support their child needs.
+Families will be required to come in and answer some questions about whether their child/youth has any physical, behavioural and/or medical support needs.
 We recommend families come 10 minutes early for their first visit to complete this process.

-- Children cannot leave the playroom for any reason, unless accompanied by a caregiver.
+- Youth cannot leave the playroom for any reason, unless accompanied by a caregiver.

 - For children under 30 months of age, accompanying caregivers are responsible for all supervision and support.
 Playroom staff are unable to provide support, intervention or redirection.

-- Caregivers must remain on hospital property while their child is in the playroom.
+- Caregivers must remain on hospital property while their child/youth is in the playroom.

 - When leaving the playroom, caregivers will be given a playroom cell phone and must keep it where they can see and hear it, at all times.
 They will only be contacted if they are urgently needed and are required to return to the playroom immediately if the phone goes off.